-- (a) Subject to the provisions of 16 V.S.A §828, in order for an out-of-state independent school to be approved to receive public funds for special education purposes by the Board, the school shall be approved under the rules of its jurisdiction for the purpose of providing special education and related services to children with disabilities within its jurisdiction.
-Any limitation by the jurisdiction on an independent school's special education approval, such as by category of disability served, or other comparable standard, shall also apply to the school's special education approval in Vermont. - (b) Rates paid for tuition, room, and board for students receiving special education in out-of-state schools shall not exceed the allowable costs approved by the authorized body in the jurisdiction where the school is located, except in exceptional circumstances approved by the Secretary.
+(a) Subject to the provisions of 16 V.S.A §828, otherwise determined by the Board, in order for an outof-state independent school to be approved to receive public funds for special education purposes by the Board, the school shall be approved under the rules of its jurisdiction by the host state for the purpose of providing special education and related services to children with disabilities within its jurisdiction that state.
+Any limitation by the jurisdiction host state on an independent school's special education approval, such as by category of disability served, or other comparable standard, shall also apply to the school's special education approval in Vermont. (b) Rates paid for tuition, room, and board for students receiving special education in out-of-state schools shall not exceed the allowable costs approved by the authorized body in the jurisdiction state where the school is located, except in exceptional circumstances approved by the Secretary.

 2229.6.
-Approval Procedures to Receive Public Funds
+Approval Procedures to Receive Public Funds-

-- (a) Application for public funds approval shall be made at the time of application under Sections 2224 (Application and Reapplication for Approval; Approval Process).
-A school that has already obtained approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224 (Application and Reapplication for Approval; Approval Process).
+(a) Application for public funds approval shall be made at the time of application under SBE RuleSections 2224 (Application and Reapplication for Approval; Approval Process).3 et seq.
+An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary.

+(b) Application for special education funding approval shall be submitted in writing to the Secretary in accordance with the format prescribed by the Secretary.

+(be) The procedures for public tuition approval shall be the same as those for approval in accordance with SBE RuleSection 2224 (Application and Reapplication for Approval; Approval Process)3 et seq.
 To the extent possible, these procedures shall occur simultaneously.

 2229.7.
-Duty to Notify
+Duty to NotifyNotification.

 After receiving approval for public tuition, an approved independent school shall notify the Secretary within a reasonable time of any significant changes to its special education program, professional staff, governance, financial capacity, or facilities.
 The Secretary may, upon such notification, gather additional information from the school, including by means of a site visit.
-As a result, the Secretary may recommend that the Board change the school's approval for public tuition purposes.
-The Secretary shall employ the same procedures described in Subsection 2226.2.2 (Investigation; Due Process Hearing) to recommend a change to a school's approval status.
-The Board shall provide a hearing on the matter in accordance with Subsection 2226.2.2 and the requirements of Sections 1230, et seq.
+As a result, the Secretary may return-recommend to the Board for a change in the school's approval for public tuition purposes.
+The If the Secretary shall employ the same procedures described in Subsection 2226.2.2 (Investigation; Due Process Hearing) petitions the Board under Rule 2223.8 to recommend for a change to a school's approval status, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the Board.
+If the school disagrees with the proposed change to its approval status, T the Board shall provide a hearing on the matter in accordance with Subsection 2226.2.2 and the requirements of SBE RuleSections -1230, et seq.

 2229.8.
-Minimum Level of Service
+Minimum Level of Service-

-Approved independent schools shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. § 2973., if those services are offered according to a written agreement with the sending responsible agency, as required by Section 2231 (Written Agreements Required).
+Approved independent schools shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. § 2973., if those services are offered according to a written agreement with the sending responsible agency, as required by SBE Rule Section 2231 (Written Agreements Required).

 Section 2230.
-Placement Prohibition
+Placement Prohibition.

-No responsible agency, as defined by Subsections 2360.3 (Child Find), or LEA shall make a special education placement in an approved independent school ineligible to receive public funds pursuant to the conditions in Section 2229 (Approval to Receive Public Tuition; Special Education Approval), unless the placement is pursuant to:
+No responsible agency, as defined by SBE Rule ubsections 2360.3 (Child Find), or LEA shall make a special education placement in an approved independent school ineligible to receive that has not been approved to receive public funds tuition pursuant to the conditions in RuleSection 2229 (Approval to Receive Public Tuition; Special Education Approval), unless the placement is pursuant to:

-- (a) Subsection 2230.1 (Exceptional Circumstances Approval Process);
+(a) RuleSubsection 2230.1 (Exceptional Circumstances - Approval Process);

-- (b) A court order; or
+(b) A court order; or

-- (c) A hearing officer's order.
+(c) A hearing officer's order.